 Rahma Mohamed (University of Wisconsin-Madison)

-She graduated from James Madison Memorial High School at the age of 16 on honor roll.
-She has attended the University of Wisconsin- Madison since and has plans to major in Mechanical Engineering.
-She will also attend flight school in order to become a pilot.
-Rahma has a history of accomplishment receiving over 30 awards such as the Senatorial Award for Outstanding Academic Excellence and the Outstanding Young Person Award from the Urban League of Madison.
+Rahma Mohamed is a first-generation Somali-American who was born in California.
+She has lived in Wisconsin for over 7 years and graduated from James Madison Memorial High School in Madison, Wisconsin at the age of 16.
+An honor roll student, Rahma went on to attend the University of Wisconsin- Madison.
+She plans to major in Mechanical Engineering and will further her education by attending flight school to become a professional pilot.
+Rahma has previously been recognized for her achievements and has received over 30 awards and accolades such as the Senatorial Award for Outstanding Academic Excellence and the Outstanding Young Person Award from the Urban League of Madison.

-Most recently, Rahma has founded a non-profit, Sister’s International Support Squad (SIS Squad), whose goal is to develop underprivileged areas internationally through sustainable initiatives distinctly catered the needs of the region while empowering women.
-She was inspired to create this organization when she travelled alone to a country she has never seen before while still being 16.
-She lived in Somalia from August to October 2018 in order to survey the needs of this struggling African nation.
-She worked with ministers, orphanages, farmers, institutes of education, and CEOs of large corporations in Somalia only to notice that the issues faced in there country are faced by countries all over the world, motivating her to create an international non-profit.
+Coming from a strong family legacy of public servants, Rahma has a strong passion for serving the under-served.
+Her mother named her Rahma which means “the most merciful” in hopes that her daughter would continue this legacy.
+Such values-led Rahma found a non-profit organization, Mercy Intercontinental, whose goal is to develop underprivileged areas internationally through sustainable initiatives distinctly catered to the needs of the region of operation while empowering women.
+She was inspired to create this organization when she traveled alone at the age of 16 to the country of her heritage, Somalia, deemed “the most dangerous place in the world” by Foreign Policy.
+She lived in Somalia from August to October 2018 to survey the needs of the African nation while gaining first-hand experience on how to navigate the country on the ground.
+She worked with ministers, orphanages, farmers, institutes of education, and CEOs of large corporations in Somalia only to notice that the issues faced in their country are faced by countries all over the world, motivating her to create an international non-profit.

 Allison Gundrum (Mount Horeb High School)